Written by Nathan Munt – Independent Financial Planner

 Retirement is all about freedom and hopefully this will be both financial and non-financial.
 Some embrace this freedom and transition into retirement seamlessly.
 For others, retirement brings about significant change from the many hours spent at work, which can take time to adapt to.

 To enjoy a successful retirement beyond work, you need to find productive ways to fill your newfound free time.
 Busy retirees tend to be happier retirees and engaging in regular hobbies, groups or social events will provide an important sense of purpose.
-This is a challenge commonly faced by many of our aging retirees, who overtime can begin to feel isolated and removed from society.
+This is a challenge commonly faced by many of our ageing retirees, who overtime can begin to feel isolated and removed from society.

 How long do you expect to work?